julia-popko/julia-popko.github.io/_projects/blancc-festival.md

      style=false
      img=""
      alt_img=""
      content="Online ommunication is a key factor of success.
 The strategy has to be aligned and deliver a cohesive message and experience.
 Nowadays an event’s digital presence is as important as the event itself — it represents the more lasting testimonial of what happened during those days.
-My challenge was to redesign a website for a festival a local country festival in Walker, Minnesota."
+My challenge for this project was to design a website for a music festival."
 %}

 {%